-If you’re like me, you’re probably curious about the growing interest in moisture wicking undershirts.
+If you’re like me, you’re probably curious about the popularity of moisture wicking undershirts.

 What are they?
-Why are they getting so much interest?
+Why is there so much interest around them?
 Does wearing them really make a difference?

 Also, are wicking undershirts worth buying?